| Installing

 longer being made, but you can still purchase EDO RAM from suppliers

 such as Crucial, or second-hand from computer auction sites.
+Make

 sure that the RAM installed or installable on your motherboard